The construction and use of dephasing prescriptions for environmental effects in gravitational wave astronomy: The stationary phase approximation - revisited

 The analysis of GW signals can be performed in either the time domain -where the relevant quantity is the GW strain time series $h(t)$- or the frequency domain -where the relevant quantity is the Fourier transform of the strain $\tilde{h}(f)\equiv{\rm FT}(h)$.
 While both representations are used in different applications, the numerical integration of GW signals is typically much more efficient in the frequency domain.
 In particular, the analysis of dephasing due to EE is almost exclusively performed in the frequency domain, by employing either simple estimates (see section~\ref{sec:SNR}), Fisher matrix methods \citep{1994cutler,2008PhRvD..77d2001V}, or Bayesian inference methods \citep{Veitch:2009hd, Veitch:2014wba, 2019PASA...36...10T}.
 The contrary is true when treating most perturbative effects on the binary inspiral.
 As an example, additional energy and angular momentum fluxes that modify the binary inspiral are typically given as functions of the binary parameters \textit{in time}.
 Similarly, any other time-varying perturbations such as centre of mass accelerations, accretion, or other perturbative forces acting on the GW source are easy to model in the time domain.
 For these reasons, it is essential to be able to relate GW signals and dephasing prescriptions in the time domain to a representation of the perturbed signal in frequency space.
 The following ingredients are required: (i) the GW signal in the time domain (ii) a strategy to perform the Fourier transform analytically (iii) the relations between time and Fourier domain dephasing and (iv) a method to relate the dephasing to different physical scenarios.
 Let us first consider the first two points.

 The detailed analysis of observed GW signals requires complex waveform models that contain all the relevant PN effects \citep[e.g.][]{owen23} and detector characteristics \citep{2019robson}.
 However, in order to assess the detectability of environmental effects it is often sufficient to incorporate dephasing prescriptions in the leading-order Newtonian GW waveform, neglecting here the problem of degeneracies.
-This commonly done phenomenological works, and is in fact more instructive as it allows to retain physical intuition about the GW signal and about the environmental dephasing itself.
+This is commonly done in phenomenological works, and is in fact more instructive as it allows to retain physical intuition about the GW signal and about the environmental dephasing itself.
+Note that this choice does not affect dephasing formulas in subsequent sections, where the relations $t(f)$ and $\phi(t_f)$ are not explicitly written out.
 Therefore, in this section we start by briefly summarising the formulas and the main takeaways of the seminal analysis of Newtonian frequency-domain GW waveforms, performed by Cutler \& Flanagan \citep{1994cutler}.
 The conclusions drawn are also valid for the general case.
 We use geometrical units with $G=c=1$.

+Let us also note that the dephasing prescriptions we provide here are valid when EEs introduce a small perturbation on the system, the evolution of which is driven mainly by GW radiation.
+It is also assumed here that the timescale of the frequency evolution, or "chirp" of the binary is short compared to the observation timescale.
+These conditions are not satisfied, for example, for wide binaries in triple systems, where the detectability of EEs requires a different treatment \citep[see e.g.][]{gupta2020,Deme:2020ewx,2022chandramouli}.
+Additionally, other effects such as turbulent drag \citep{Trani:2025edb} or abrupt resonant excitations can instead introduce stochastic evolution or discontinuities, leading in the frequency domain to phase noise, spectral amplitude changes, or other distortions beyond a simple phase shift.